How to design an effective graphical abstract: the ultimate guide

+Wait.
 Comic Sans is sans serif, does that mean you can use it?
-NOPE.
-Just don’t!
-Every time a scientist uses Comic Sans a graphic designer dies ☠️
+N O P E. Just don’t!
+Every time a scientist uses Comic Sans a graphic designer dies

 Do you need a title?
 Not necessarily.
 You might not have enough space.
 But, if you think it’ll help your GA to be CLEAR and CONCISE, go for it.
 You have my blessing.

 If your GA is shared and used by other people, then you want your audience to be able to find your work.
-Include the title of your paper, the names of the authors, the year of publication, the journal, and the DOI.
-Don’t worry about a URL, it will be too long and the DOI is enough.
+Include the title of your paper, the names of the authors, the year of publication, the journal, the DOI, and maybe even a QR code!

 If you are a Microsoft aficionado, you can use PowerPoint to make your GA - just be aware that it has its limits.
 If you fancy your design skills and have time to invest in the steep learning curve, use Affinity Designer, Adobe Illustrator or Indesign.
 But if you want something more user-friendly (and free!) then check out Canva.